Your Moroccan Home away from Home

 Taghazout is Morocco's most famous surf village and one of Africa's premier surf destinations.
 What was once a tiny fishing hamlet has become a globally recognised surf hub, attracting wave riders from across Europe, the Americas, and beyond every winter season.

-The village is compact and colourful, tumbling down a headland between Hash Point β a popular right-hander that breaks right in front of the village β and the legendary Anchor Point just to the north.
+The village is compact and colourful, tumbling down a headland between Hash Pointwhich is a popular right-hander that breaks right in front of the village and the legendary Anchor Point just to the north.
 The streets are lined with surf shops, rooftop cafes with ocean views, juice bars, yoga studios, and handicraft stalls.

 The surf culture in Taghazout is welcoming, diverse, and deeply passionate.
 Local Moroccan surfers share the line-up with visiting riders from around the world, and the whole place hums with the relaxed energy of people united by a love of waves.
 Hash Point, Panoramas, Mysteries, and Anchor Point are all within walking distance, making Taghazout one of the most wave-rich locations on the planet.